 Please click on Contact Us on how to make an appointment.

-Students who has been receiving mental health treatment prior to entering IMU.
+Student who has been receiving mental health treatment prior to entering IMU

 How we can help you as a parent

-If you are concerned about your child and are unsure on how to help your son or daughter, please feel free to contact us for a consultation session.
+If you are concerned about your child and are unsure on how to help your them, please feel free to contact us for a consultation session.
 We will be able to help confirm or dispel any concerns regarding their wellbeing and we will be able to provide a list of referrals where necessary.

 Confidentiality and parent communication with SDU